-- Students gain the logical reasoning and problem-solving skills needed for a career in a software industry.
+- Students gain the logical reasoning and problem-solving skills needed for a career in the software industry.

 - While at St Andrews, students have 24-hour access to excellent modern laboratories, provisioned with modern dual-screen PC workstations and group working facilities.

 Students study at two of the three partner universities.
-The MSc is awarded to students completing 120 ECTS; at each university, students accumulate 60 ECTS (equivalent to 120 St Andrews credits): 40 from taught modules over two semesters and 20 from project work during summer.
 Semesters 1 and 3 normally consist of foundational topics upon which students can build their specialisations, whereas Semesters 2 and 4 normally consist of specialised modules and project work.
 In both universities, students complete a dissertation research project.

-Teaching methods at St Andrews include lectures, seminars, tutorials and practical classes.
+At St Andrews, teaching methods include lectures, seminars, tutorials and practical classes.
 Most modules are assessed through practical coursework exercises and examinations.
 Class sizes typically range from 10 to 50 students.